michaelj-github/art_explorer/README.md

 "https://metmuseum.github.io/"

 ### Here is the link to the deployed app.
 Check it out.
 I hope you like it.
-Feedback is appreciated.
+Feedback is appreciated

 "https://artexplorer.herokuapp.com/"